Shawshank01/bitcoin-viewer/README.md

   - Last 10 transactions with BTC value and TXID
 - Verifies block hash from the block header
 - Modular parsing logic using `parser.py`
-- Automatic reconnection to different nodes if connection fails
+- Automatic reconnection to different nodes if connection fails (please be patient)

 ## Requirements